Sign and Relevance Learning: Introduction

 \section{Introduction}

-The learning of an organism is understood in the context of interactions with its environment facilitated through sensory inputs and motor outputs which, in turn, cause new sensory inputs.
-The framework for such learning is closed-loop learning \citep{Uexkuell26} where actions lead to either negative or positive consequences; this is the realm of reinforcement learning \citep{Dayan2002Neuron}.
-Central to reinforcement learning in a biologically realistic or inspired framework is the reward prediction error. \citet{Schultz97} suggested, in the 90s, that dopamine codes this error \citep{Bromberg2010,wood2017,Takahashi2017} which is reminiscent of the so called temporal difference error in machine learning \citep{Sutton88}.
-This lead to the assumption that the brain resembles an actor / critic architecture where dopamine, as the reward prediction error, drives synaptic changes in the striatum \citep{Humphries2006}.
-Another interpretation of the actor / critic architecture is a nested closed-loop platform where an inner reflex loop generates an error signal which tunes an actor in an outer loop to create anticipatory actions, in other words, the actor generates a forward model of the reflex \citep{porr2002isotropic}.
-Thus the actor / critic architecture can be used for both model and model free learning.
+The learning of an organism can be understood in the context of its interactions with the environment, facilitated through sensory inputs and motor outputs, which, in turn, lead to new sensory inputs \citep{maffei2017perceptual}.
+The framework for such learning is based on closed-loop learning \citep{Uexkuell26}, where actions result in either positive or negative consequences.
+This is the realm of reinforcement learning \citep{Dayan2002Neuron}.
+The reward prediction error is central to reinforcement learning in a biologically realistic framework.
+In the 1990s, \citet{Schultz97} suggested that dopamine codes this error \citep{Bromberg2010,wood2017,Takahashi2017}, which is similar to the temporal difference error in machine learning \citep{Sutton88}.
+This led to the assumption that the brain resembles an actor/critic architecture, where dopamine, as the reward prediction error, drives synaptic changes in the striatum \citep{Humphries2006}.
+Another interpretation of the actor/critic architecture is that it represents a nested closed-loop platform, where an inner reflex loop generates an error signal that tunes an actor in an outer loop to create anticipatory actions.
+In other words, the actor generates a forward model of the reflex \citep{porr2002isotropic}.
+Therefore, the actor/critic architecture can be used for both model-based \citep{verschure1991adaptive} and model-free learning.

-However, using a global error signal such as the reward prediction error is problematic.
-Firstly, the biologically inspired architectures are shallow \citep{Humphries2006,oreilly2006}, as the error signal affects all neurons, for this reason deep layered structures are not useful.
-Indeed, the standard models of decision making focus on the striatum which is a single layer decision network innervated by dopamine and receives its input from the cortex \citep{Humphries2006}.
-However, these models do not employ cortical networks for decision making but only for working memory operations or signal conditioning \citep{oreilly2006}.

-Cortical networks are very plastic as well and are certainly the orbitofrontal and medial-prefrontal cortex are heavily involved in reinforcement learning \citep{haber95,berthoud04,Rolls2008}.
-These areas are less innervated by dopamine but by serotonin \citep{Roberts.2011,Linley2013} which appears to be a rectified reward prediction error or reward anticipation controlling the level of plasticity \citep{Li2016}.
-Similarly, one could argue that even in the striatum the negative part of the reward prediction error, represented by dopamine in this structure, has little relevance owing to its low baseline firing \citep{schultz04,Takahashi2017}.
-Indeed, it has also been championed as a surprise signal \citep{Redgrave1999,Schultz2016} rather than a reward prediction error.
-Overall, this suggests that a direct mapping of the theoretical temporal difference error onto a neuromodulator is at best a rectified reward prediction error in the case of dopamine but most likely codes rather subjective reward value or utility \citep{Schultz2016}.
-In the case of serotonin it codes reward anticipation \citep{Luo2015,Li2016}.